 Rust effect paint

-The rust finish is an aesthetic resource that reigns supreme in interior decoration, especially on walls.
-A rustic look that, despite symbolising the passage of time, the natural ageing of things, is very pleasing.
-Using a paint is the most convenient, quickest and cheapest way to achieve this finish.
-A decorative technique for walls that is not limited to the home, but is also the protagonist of fashionable shop windows, top restaurants, luxury hotels and even vehicles.
+The rusted finish is a aesthetic resource that prevails in interior decoration, especially on walls.
+A rustic look that despite symbolizing the passage of time, the natural aging of things, is very much liked.
+Using a paint is the most comfortable, quick and economical way to achieve this finish.
+A decorative technique for walls that is not limited to the home, but is also the star of fashion showcases, top-level restaurants, luxury hotels and even vehicles.

-At Topciment we have developed a rust effect paint that sets no limits to creativity.
-A product with many nuances that can be used on interior walls as well as on building facades, thanks to its weather resistance.
-A paint that includes metallic particles of copper, bronze, iron and brass and can also be used as metallic paint.
-Its versatility knows no bounds.
-It is compatible with a multitude of substrates: microcement, concrete, brick, ceramic, metal, plaster, plasterboard, paper, etc. What are you waiting for?
+At Topciment we have developed arust effect paintthat does not limit creativity.
+A product of many nuances that can be used on interior walls as well as on building facades, thanks to its weather resistance.
+A paint that includes metallic particles of copper, bronze, iron, and brass and that can also be used as metallic paint.
+Its versatility knows no boundaries.
+It is compatible with a multitude of supports: microcement, concrete, brick, ceramic, metal, plaster, drywall, paper, etc. What are you waiting for to know it?

-Decorative rollers are not a new decorative painting technique for walls, but they have come back into fashion in recent years.
-Thanks to these embossed rubber rollers with a variety of different patterns, all kinds of decorative effects can be easily created on the wall.
-The result is similar to wallpaper, with the obvious differences.
+Decorative rollers are not a new decorative painting technique for walls, however it has come back into fashion in recent years.
+Thanks to these rubber rollers with relief and the most varied designs, all kinds of decorative effects are created on the wall with great ease.
+The result is similar to that of wallpaper, with the obvious differences.

-You simply stain the roller with the paint of your choice and gradually mark the roller pattern on the wall.
-This produces a repeating pattern that completes the surface of the entire wall.
+You just have to stain the roller with the chosen paint and gradually mark the roller's design on the wall.
+This creates a repetitive pattern that covers the entire surface of the wall.

-Glazes are very thin layers of paint, transparent or semi-transparent in colour, which allow the layer underneath to show through.
-A decorative painting technique for walls that has been used for centuries to highlight or reduce their temperature and make them more opaque or glossy.
+Glazes are very thin layers of paint, transparent or semi-transparent in color, that allow the underlying layer to be seen.
+A decorative painting technique for walls that has been used for centuries with the aim of highlighting or reducing their temperature and making them more opaque or shiny.

-At Topciment, we have glazes with metal and glitter effect that can be applied not only on walls, but also on floors and even furniture.
-Very resistant patinas that allow incalculable combinations to embellish all kinds of surfaces.
+At Topciment, we have glazeswith metal effect and glitter that are not only applicable on walls, but also on floors and even furniture.
+Very resistant patinas that allow countless combinations to beautify all types of surfaces.

-With decorative paints, you can emulate the appearance of some materials that are much more expensive.
-Depending on the creativity of each individual, you can create one atmosphere or another to renovate the space and make it stand out from the rest of the rooms.
-You can opt for a more traditional decoration or for one that breaks with everything that has been established and makes an impact at first sight.
+With decorative paints you can emulate the appearance of some materials whose price is much more expensive.
+Depending on each person's creativity, you can create one atmosphere or another to renew the space and make it stand out from the rest of the rooms.
+Opt for a more traditional decoration or one that breaks with everything established and that impacts at first sight.

-It is all a question of fashion, or not.
-What is clear is that with this decorative technique great changes can be achieved quickly.
-Below we are going to analyse the most popular styles in interior decoration.
-From the most classic to the most modern.
+It's all a matter of fashion, or not.
+What is clear is that with this decorative technique, great changes can be achieved quickly.
+Next, we are going to analyze the styles that are most popular in interior decoration.
+From the most classic to the most current.

 Classic or Nordic style

-Classic does not have to be at odds with avant-garde.
-In fact, minimalist or Scandinavian-influenced decoration is one of the most popular trends.
-Going for light colours such as white or beige for the walls and combining it with wooden furniture or parquet floors is always elegant.
+The classic does not have to be at odds with the avant-garde.
+In fact, minimalist decoration or with influence from Scandinavian countries is one of the most popular trends.
+Betting on light colors like white or beige for the walls and combining it with wooden furniture or parquet floors, is always elegant.

-Classic and Nordic styles are defined by soft and uniform finishes, avoiding extravagance at all costs.
-An elegant, timeless and comfortable atmosphere that is very easy to achieve with a decorative wall paint.
+The classic style and the Nordic style are defined by smooth and uniform finishes, avoiding extravagances at all costs.
+An elegant, timeless and comfortable atmosphere that is very easy to achieve with a decorative paint for the walls.

 Gradient style for an accent wall

-The gradient style is a peculiar way of painting walls because they visually look as if they have been left half-done.
-A technique in which different shades of the same colour are usually used and the effect is spectacular.
-It is one of the favourite styles to achieve what is called an accent wall, which will stand out from the rest.
+The gradient style is a peculiar way of painting walls because visually it seems that they have been left half done.
+A technique in which different shades of the same color are usually used and whose effect is spectacular.
+It is one of the favorite styles to achieve what is called an accent wall, which will stand out from the rest.

 The wall to be painted must be divided into three parts.
-First, paint the entire surface with the lightest colour.
-Then use the colour in between until you reach the line you have drawn.
-With the help of a brush, while the paint is still wet, blend the line or border.
-Then, paint the lower part of the line with the darker shade and, as before, blend the edges with a brush until the lines are no longer visible.
+First, the entire surface is painted with the lightest color.
+Then, the intermediate color is used up to the line that has been drawn.
+With the help of a brush, when the paint is still wet, blur the line or edge.
+Next, paint the strip or bottom part with the darkest shade and, as done before, blur the edges with a brush until the strips are not visible.

-The vintage style is one of the most popular and eye-catching ways to add character to a space.
-And one of the most accessible options to achieve this is to renovate the wall with a decorative paint that offers this finish.
-Browns are the most common colours for this type of paint, which quickly achieve a natural ageing effect on the walls.
+The vintage style is one of the most used resources, and also the most striking, to give character to the space.
+And one of the most accessible options to achieve it is to renew the wall with a decorative paint that offers such a finish.
+Browns are the most common colors of this type of paints that quickly achieve a natural aging on the walls.
 As natural as life itself.

-For more than 15 years, we have been developing all types of coatings.
-Among them, we manufacture different quality decorative paintings for floors and walls depending on the finish you are looking for.
-Visit our website and discover the advantages of each of the options we offer to professionals.
+For over 15 years, we have been developing all types of coatings.
+Among them, we manufacture different quality decorative paints for floors and walls depending on the finish you are looking for.
+Visit our websiteand discover the advantages of each of the options we offer to professionals.